-Jet Drive Impeller Calculator State of the Art Marine Jet Drive Impeller Calcultor, Please try Our Algorithem driven electronic calcultor to help in your horse power, torque and impeller sizing needs
+Jet Boat Performance Exclusive Mixed flow Jet Drive Impeller Calculator this a State of the Art Marine Jet Drive Impeller Calcultor, Please try Our Algorithm driven electronic calcultor to help in your horse power, torque and impeller sizing and application needs

 Click the screenshot to enter, for information and instructions please read the text below , please remember this is only a guide , actual results will vary according to a multitude of factors...JBP

 Jet Drive Horse Power Chart, These traditional charts, and our Tech help will help to decide on an Impeller "cut" for your jet drive.
 Please note that not all boat hulls, jet drives, and engines will "like" or benefit from the applications as indicated, there is a significant amount of science to this process but also trial and error are often necessary to get the exact, best or optimum Impeller application.

 A multitude of factors come into play when choosing impellers: Actual (or estimated) Crankshaft Horse power and Torque as well as the RPM range where HP&TQ are made are vital, altitude of operation is very important!
 Also the boat hull size and weight as well as the intended usage application (eg pleasure/river cruiser, Race boat, utility boat etc).
 The type of Jet (Axial, Mixed flow, Multi-stage), as well as "hardware (loaders, shoes, etc.) will also change results.
 These "tools"(charts, etc.) are calculated using "known good" jets and optimum condition components.